agcdtmr/100DaysOfCloudDevOps/README.md

 Monthly
 - [ ] Call with your mentor or a mentor from adplist.com: ask feeback about your code, portfolio review, career advice, mock interviews or leadership advice
 - [ ] Practive reverse mentoring.
 Leave a review for this mentor to give back
-- [ ] Attend atleast one tech meetup, networking event or conference
+- [ ] Attend atleast one tech meetup, networking event or conference.
+And share this experience on LinkedIn or other social media platform you may have